DevMountain/javascript-2-afternoon-2/README.md

 JS-Arrays
 =========

+##Objective
+Better understand arrays in Javascript by completing a series of activities

+##Directions
-##### Fork this repo, clone your fork, then open arraysPractice.js and complete all the activities.
+Fork this repo, clone your fork, then open arraysPractice.js and complete all the activities.
 * COMMIT AND PUSH YOUR CODE OFTEN!

-### Learning Objectives
-  - Understand Arrays
-    - their purpose
-    - how to create an array
-    - how to get values from arrays
-    - array properties (length, push/pop, shift/unshift, split/join, splice/slice, reverse, indexOf
-    - how to loop through an array

 ## Contributions
 If you see a problem or a typo, please fork, make the necessary changes, and create a pull request so we can review your changes and merge them into the master repo and branch.